Divya063/certified-kubernetes-administrator-course/docs/02-Core-Concepts/09-Kube-Proxy.md

 In this section, we will take a look at kube-proxy.

 Within Kubernetes Cluster, every pod can reach every other pod, this is accomplish by deploying a pod networking cluster to the cluster.
 - Kube-Proxy is a process that runs on each node in the kubernetes cluster.
+It's job is it look for new services, and each time a service is created it creates appropriate rule to forward new traffic to backend pods.

   ![kube-proxy](../../images/kube-proxy.PNG)